tracy-tucker/my-first-gatsby-site/NOTES.md

  So, for the sake of this project, the `nodeType` is `mdx` and the `field` is `slug`, thus the blog page created in the `src/pages` directory is `src/pages/{mdx.slug}.js`.

  **SIDENOTE** `gatsby-plugin-mdx` automatically adds a `slug` field to each MDX node, which contains a string of the filename for the `.mdx` file.
 So, to create a dynamic blog page, create a new comp like this: `src/pages/{mdx.slug}.js` This will dynamically pull the slug info for the page wihin the URL path.

+ ## gatsby-plugin-image
+ - StaticImage -> For static image sources, the source for your image is always going to be the same every time the component renders.
+ - GatsbyImage -> For dynamic image source, the image source gets passed in as a prop.